gnlcosta/mmsdec/README.md

 # Compile
 The steps to produce a binary executable are:
- - Clone git repository or untar source code: tar xzvf mmsdec-x.x.x.tgz
+ - Clone git repository or untar source code: `tar xzvf mmsdec-x.x.x.tgz`
- - Entering in mmdec directory: cd mmsdec
+ - Entering in mmdec directory: `cd mmsdec`
- - Launch make: make
+ - Launch make: `make`

+To compile with extra debug messages, run `make debug` instead of just `make`.

 # Usage
 If your mms message has name mms.raw then to decode it you have to exec: